christoszigoumis/week3/memo-week-3.md

 Error code explanation: 404 - Nothing matches the given URI."

 I have no idea what to do next, I'll put it in the discord and see if anyone knows.

+It works after putting in just "localhost:8001" so thats good.
+I am happy about that.